 All Members and staff need to be aware of, and have ready access to, the Council's agreed policies and procedures eg. Financial Regulations, Standing Orders, Codes of Conduct, Code of Corporate Governance and any relevant practice and procedure documents.
-A planned review of the Council's Constitution is scheduled for 2019, being led by the Head of Corporate Governance.
+A planned review of the Council's Constitution is scheduled for 2019, being led by the Head of Corporate Governance A future review of the Council's Constitution will be led by the Group Head of Corporate Governance.
 The Governance Framework has been developed and enhanced to reflect the increasing commercial asset acquisitions and investments.